Fae

 Fae (sometimes called fey or faeries) are a bizarre and highly morphic group of creatures, seemingly native to the Duskscape, though they're an adventurous species, often crossing the Veil to explore Waking Materia and study its inhabitants.
 It is difficult to understand their parabiological natures and almost impossible to recognize their motivations.

 Theories on their nature vary greatly (which is unsurprising given their inherent resistance to objective observation).
 Some believe they're a very early, prototypical form of life, one of the first, flickering emergences of intelligence from the chaos of a newborn universe.
 For this reason they are sometimes called firstfolk or elderfolk.
-Others believe they're direct manifestations of The Veil: eyes, ears and hands used to carry out some unfathomable objective.
+They seem no less common as one travels from the Near to the Far Umbra, it is possible they're Far Umbral in origin.
+Others believe they're direct manifestations of Veil itself: eyes, ears and hands used to carry out some unfathomable objective.

 Appearance